Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 Who buys builder's risk insurance?

-The buyer may be the property owner, developer, or general contractor, depending on the contract and the financing arrangement.
+The buyer may be the property owner, developer, or general contractor, depending on the contract, financing arrangement, and project structure.

 Does builder's risk cover tools and equipment?

 Usually not.
-Contractor tools and equipment often need separate coverage.
+Contractor tools and equipment often need separate coverage rather than relying on the builder's risk policy.

 Does builder's risk cover faulty workmanship?